gregorwolf/SAP-NPM-API-collection/apis/html5-repo-mock/README.md

 is required to use both: real HTML5 Repo and the HTML5 Repo Mock.
 To enable this scenario, binding information of real HTML5 Repo may be defined in `VCAP_SERVICES` environment variable.
-HTML5 Repo Mock will replace it with [Default VCAP_SERVICES](#default-vcap_services) before running Approuter.
+HTML5 Repo Mock will replace it with [Default VCAP_SERVICES](#default-vcap_services) before running AppRouter.
 In addition, it will fallback to real HTML5 Repo in case no matching HTML5 application is found in local environment.

-This approach allows to consume not only applications from current project, but also UIs of business services and reuse libraries.
+This approach allows consuming not only applications from current project, but also UIs of business services and reuse libraries.
 This scenario may also be mixed with XSUAA.

 ### With Mock FLP